 Along with Ceremony and Celebration (see the previous post), we also offer this gem from Paul H. D. Lang: What an Altar Guild Should Know.
 In this book, Lang gives detailed information about church services and rubrics, liturgical terms, everything related to the altar, sacred vessels and linens, paraments, and other topics related to liturgical worship.

 However, this is not just a How To manual for altar guild members and their pastors.
 Lang offers keen theological insight into why reverence and beauty and the externals of worship matter.
-Anyone interested in liturgical worship would benefit from reading this book (and also Lang’s Ceremony and Celebration).
+Anyone interested in liturgical worship would benefit from reading this book in conjunction with Ceremony and Celebration.

 Preparing a setting for the Gospel: “By making God’s house and the services of the church more beautiful, we provide the Gospel a setting in which it is more attractive to people and puts them in a more receptive frame of mind for worship….Of course, God’s Word and sacraments are not dependent on human embellishment for effectiveness.
 They are in themselves ‘the power of God unto salvation to everyone that believeth’ (Rom.
 1:16).
 It is only fitting, however, that we should present them in surroundings that are as attractive as we can make them.” (p.
 11-12)

 Externals not essential, but important: “God has not given Christians of the New Testament era specific laws governing the outward forms of worship.
 Christianity is not essentially a matter of externals but of faith and life….Where the Word of God is rightly taught and the sacraments are rightly administered, there is the Christian church….Nonetheless, externals are invariably associated with Christian worship.
 Therefore they are important.
 Christian doctrine, faith, and life are never merely theoretical, barren, or lifeless.
 They express themselves in outward acts.” (p.
 12-13)